Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Section 4

-In this section, the couple have both decided ‘to live in sin’ ignoring the religious and social mores of the time.
+In this section, the couple have both decided ‘to live in sin’, ignoring the religious and social mores of the time.
 Their experience has taught them that having a big wedding for the sake of the neighbours ‘later causes pain’.
 Ita has already learnt to her cost that a very public wedding can, within a year, end ‘in hatred and in grief’.
 The expenses incurred in buying ‘the vain white dress’, in having to pay ‘the bulging priest’ and endure ‘the frantic dance’ is not for them.
 For them, it would be akin to undergoing physical torture, as the insincere well-wishes of their neighbours would ‘land / like careful hammers on a broken hand’.
-Anyway, in this house organised religion was not important; here ‘no sacred text was read’.
+Anyway, in this house, organised religion was not important; here, ‘no sacred text was read’.
 Instead, life was rudimentary and simple: ‘He offered her food: they went to bed’.
-Here, there was no ‘furtive country coupling’, hiding affections from friends and priest.
+Here, there was no ‘furtive country coupling’, hiding affections from friends and the priest.
 Their only sin was that they had chosen ‘so late a moment to begin’.

 This is the sensual ideal: their ‘Love’ doesn’t have to be transmuted and elevated to a higher level by the clergy; they don’t seek anyone’s blessing or approval for their actions.
 However, they are aware that there are consequences to their decision and that their actions will offend the locals and particularly the local clergy: ‘shamefaced chalice, pyx, ciborium / clanged their giltwrapped anger in the room’.
 The couple have made their bed and now they must lie in it.
 They have decided to defy society and do their own thing.